Icon

 Please DO NOT apply on the hipsociety.org website

-We are pleased to announce the creation of a new educational offering - The Robin Ling Travelling Fellowship, created in honour of one of the co-founders of the British Hip Society.
+We are pleased to announce the creation of a new educational offering - The Robin Ling Travelling Bursary, created in honour of one of the co-founders of the British Hip Society.
 There was a recognition that most educational offerings from the BHS are aimed, quite appropriately, at medical students, residents and consultants in their early years of practice.

 Application Requirements:

-2) Up to date copy of your CV
+2) Up to date copy of your CV.

-4) Estimated Budget
+4) Estimated Budget.

 Please send applications to Emma Johnson: admin@britishhipsociety.com